(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Topics Covered: Vulnerability scanning, static analysis, API key management, load testing, security log automation.

-Key Topic: Combined utilization of images, audio, and documents.
+Key Topic: Combining and utilizing images, audio, and documents.

-Classes covered: Image→Code, Voice commands→Code, Figma→UI Code, Document summarization+Code, Multimodal workflows.
+Topics Covered: Image→Code, Voice Commands→Code, Figma→UI Code, Document Summarization+Code, Multimodal Workflows.

 Core Topic: Managing and automating prompts themselves.